badalku27/TEST-YOUR-KNOWLEDGE/README.md

-# Quiz App
+# Test Your Knowledge

-Just a simple quiz app I made with React and TypeScript.
+Just a simple knowledge testing app I made with React and TypeScript.
 Nothing fancy, but it works pretty well.

 ## What it does